 For instance, I love graphic organizers, so I created one that connects grammar to writing.
 (You can download it for free.)
 Students can organize their information while they experience grammar without a basic worksheet.
 Teaching grammar in middle school works well with graphic organizers.
 Students can add examples and notes.
 I can communicate with students on the organizer.

 If you use the digital version of that graphic organizer, students can add images that support their understanding.
 Then, grammar lessons can easily turn into written explanations.

 Second, as you work with grammar, you’ll find more pieces that work with your community of learners.
 For instance, I spoke at a conference a few weeks ago, and a teacher told me that she has students uses green (for “go”) with verbs.
 She has other color-coding methods, and she’s found great success with this.
 Perfect!

 When I use interactive notebooks, students and I built a similar system that made sense for our class.
 Interactive notebooks are a terrific way for teaching grammar in middle school.
 Color-coding and creating meaning together builds a classroom community.

-Third, other teachers use mentor sentences for middle school grammar lessons.
+Third, many teachers use mentor sentences for middle school grammar lessons.
 Whatever we are reading (literature or informational texts), I ask students to choose specific examples that deal with a grammatical concept.
 Students are reviewing the content, and they are developing plentiful examples of mentor sentences.
 The second approach is to simply ask students to find sentences that interest them.
 Then, as a class, we can explore one mentor sentence example at a time.